toptal/davinci-github-actions/notify-jira-about-contribution/README.md

 ### Description

 Notifies JIRA about external contribution.
-Draft and dependabot PRs are ignored.
+Draft and dependabot PRs are ignored (unless `should-notify-about-major-dependency-updates` is set).

 ### Inputs